jwrober/erpnext_admin_guide/i-u-b/upgrade.md

 Congratulations!
 Your non-production environment has been upgraded to the latest and greatest.
 Now you need to go into the user interface and test, test and test some more.
 Did I mention you need to test?
 Take the time to ensure that every feature of the system your company uses works as expected!
 Get some help from your fellow employees that are power users.
 The effort you take now will pay off in the long run.

 Once all testing is finished, the upgrade of the production site is the same commands as upgrading the non-production site.
 Just replace `erpnext-dev` with `frappe-bench` and you are all set.
-Don't forget to take a [full backup](backup.md "Backing Up ERPNext") and then `tar` the whole thing just in case something goes wrong.
+Don't forget to take a [full backup](backup.md "Backing Up ERPNext") just in case something goes wrong.

     sudo su - erpnext
     cd frappe-bench/